Scalar Gravitational Waves in the Effective Theory of Gravity: Introduction: Effective Field Theory and Quantum Anomalies

 It is this semi-classical EFT, consisting of the usual Einstein-Hilbert action of classical General Relativity together with the quantum effective action generated by the conformal trace anomaly, Eqs. (\ref{Sanom}) and (\ref{Seff}) below, which lead to an additional massless dynamical scalar in the conformal sector, and scalar gravitational waves that propagate over macroscopic distances, that is the main subject of this paper.

 The paper is organized as follows.
-The effective action of the conformal trace anomaly of the stress-tensor is briefly reviewed in both its non-local and equivalent local form by the introduction of an additional scalar field $\vf$ and the Wess-Zumino consistency condition it satisfies is given in Sec.\,\ref{Sec:EFT}.
-The stress-energy tensor of the scalar (`conformalon') field is given in Sec.\,\ref{Sec:SET}.
+In the next section the effective action of the conformal trace anomaly and the Wess-Zumino consistency condition it satisfies are briefly reviewed in both its non-local and equivalent local form, the latter by the introduction of a scalar field $\vf$, to be called the {\it conformalon} field.
+The stress-energy tensor of the scalar conformalon field is given in Sec.\,\ref{Sec:SET}.
 The resulting EFT containing both metric and scalar conformalon $\vf$ field is linearized around flat spacetime in Sec.\,\ref{Sec:LinFlat}, and gauge invariant metric variables introduced in both a covariant and a $3 + 1$ spacetime splitting, demonstrating the coupling of $\vf$ to the conformal part of the metric at linear order.
-In Sec.\,\ref{Sec:Ham} the canonical variables, Hamiltonian, and solutions of the wave equation in free space for the dynamical scalar $\vf$ are found.
 In Sec.\,\ref{Sec:Green} the scalar Green's function for $\vf$ is used to express the solutions in terms of the strength of localized sources.
-In Sec.\,\ref{Sec:EnerFlux} the power radiated in scalar gravitational waves, is obtained in terms of the source strength.
-In Sec.\,\ref{Sec:Astro} estimates of the strength of scalar gravitational waves from astrophysical sources are given, including the possibility of detection by present or planned gravitational wave antennas.
-Sec.\,\ref{Sec:Conc} contains a Summary of the results and Conclusions.
-There are two appendices, Appendix\,\ref{Sec:Quant} comprising the quantization of the scalar gravitational waves, and Appendix\,\ref{Sec:Flux} containing additional details of the computation of the energy flux from individual terms in the scalar stress-energy tensor.
+The energy and power radiated in scalar gravitational waves is computed to quadratic order in the fluctuations and given in terms of the source strength in Sec.\,\ref{Sec:EnerFlux}.
+Sec.\,\ref{Sec:Astro} contains some preliminary estimates of the strength of scalar gravitational waves from astrophysical sources, including the possibility of detection by present or planned gravitational wave antennas.
+Sec.\,\ref{Sec:Conc} contains a Summary of the results and Outlook for future work on the EFT modification of General Relativity by the anomaly effective action.